This tutorial covers:

 NestJS is fast becoming the de facto framework for NodeJS projects.
-Unlike older frameworks, NestJS was built with TypeScript, which has become commonplace in the JavaScript community.
-Frameworks like NestJS seem to be preferred by teams that adopt TypeScript.
+Unlike older frameworks, it was built with TypeScript, which has become commonplace in the JavaScript community.
+Frameworks like NestJS are also naturally preferred by teams that adopt TypeScript.

 Prerequisites

-To follow along with this tutorial, you will need to have a few things in place:
+To follow along with this post, there are a couple of things you will need to have set up:

 - Node.js installed on your computer